Art for the people

 Installed: 2023

-Originally designed for Exhibit Columbus Architecture Biennial, this light installation transforms downtown Muncie's alleyway into an illuminated wonderland.
+Originally designed for Exhibit Columbus Architectural Biennial, this light installation transforms downtown Muncie's alleyway into an illuminated wonderland.

 Meet the Artists